 The downside for homeowners is that these lawns turn brown when they go dormant, which usually occurs once temperatures dip below 50° F. On the East Coast, this isn’t the best recipe for a perfect lawn.
 Growth begins again when temperatures rise above that point in the spring, with warm season grasses experiencing active growth from April through September.

 Warm season grasses go dormant in the winter.

 WHY YOU NEED TO KNOW THE DIFFERENCE

 Why does it matter what type of grass you have?
 Because, according to Schuster, understanding what type of grass you have determines its care.
 Building a perfect lawn involves controlling for mowing height, water needs and perhaps most importantly, fertilization requirements.

 Before doing anything to your lawn (especially fertilization) determine whether you are working with cool or warm season turf!

 THINGS THAT BUILD A PERFECT LAWN

-According to Schuster, these are the five things that go into making a great lawn.
+According to Schuster, these are the five building blocks that go into making a great lawn.

 - Good soil